sal55/langs/MFeatures.md

 ````
    func "MessageBoxA"(...)
 ````
-Use a string literal for the name, then choice capitalisation style can be subsequently used.
+Use a string literal for the name, then any choice of capitalisation style can be subsequently used.
 Or:

 ````
    func `MessageBoxA(..)